kazualkazzy/LinkinPark-fan-page/README.md

 for a place in a web to read more about this band, see pictures of band members and possible videos to watch to get to know them more.
 It was handy for me that I could fill the form to get in touch with webiste owner to find out more."</em>

-##### Diana R.:
+##### Mr James:
 <em>"In todays web world you can find so much information that you can get lost and in website like this everything is in one place.
-I am finding most of the websites too colourful and you are getting lost in colours and pictures."</em>
+I am finding most of the websites too much into your face and you are getting lost in colours and pictures."</em>

 ### Site Owner Goals: